spxp/spxp-specs/SpxpProfileSpec-V03.md

 | forseqts | String | required | Sequence timestamp of post this comment belongs to |
 | fingerprint | String | required | Base64URL encoded SHA256 hash of the [Canonical JSON](#711-canonical-json) of the original post after resolving the private data and removing the “signature” member |

-The member `seqts` is not part of the signature.
-It is a technical field assigned by the server.
-To authenticate a specific creation time, the `createts` member should be used.

 Example:
 ```json
 {